Truck mix Truck Tralier Truck Truck Truck JCB

 Materials for Cellular Concrete

-The materials used for production may vary depending on the specific application, however, cement, foam and water are the key ingredient used to produce it.
+The materials used for production may vary depending on the specific application; however, cement, foam and water are the key ingredients used to produce it.

-Cement: Ordinary Portland cement (OPC) or blended cement (such as Portland slag cement or Portland pozzolana cement) are used in cellular concrete production.
+Cement: Ordinary Portland cement (OPC) or blended cement (such as Portland slag cement or Portland pozzolana cement) is used in fomeed concrete production.
 OPC is the most commonly used cement due to its availability and relatively low cost.
-Blended cement may also be used to improve its properties of it, such as its compressive strength or durability.
+Blended cement may also be used to improve its properties, such as its compressive strength or durability.
 The amount of cement used in the mixture can also affect the properties of the cellular concrete, including its strength, density, and workability.
 It is crucial to maintain the water-cement ratio while preparing the mix.

 Types of Cellular Concrete Based on Density